aosabook/500lines/static-analysis/StaticAnalysisChapter.md

 Immutable types are usually types that represent values, rather than collections of values.
 For example, most numeric types, including `Int64` and `Float64`, are immutable.
 (Numeric types in Julia are normal types, not special primitive types; you could define a new `MyInt64` that's the same as the provided one.)
 Because immutable types cannot be modified, you must make a new copy every time you want change one.
 For example `4 + 6` must make a new `Int64` to hold the result.
 In contrast, the members of a mutable type can be updated in-place; this means you don't have to make a copy of the whole thing to make a change.

 The idea of `x = x + 2` allocating memory probably sounds pretty weird; why would you make such a basic operation slow by making `Int64`s immutable?
 This is where those compiler optimizations come in: using immutable types doesn't (usually) slow this down.
 If `x` has a stable, concrete type (such as `Int64`), then the compiler is free to allocate `x` on the stack and mutate `x` in place.
-The problem is only when `x` has an unstable type (so the compiler doesn't know how big or what type it will be); once `x` is boxed and on the heap, the compiler isn't complete sure that some other piece of code isn't using the value, and thus can't edit it.
+The problem is only when `x` has an unstable type (so the compiler doesn't know how big or what type it will be); once `x` is boxed and on the heap, the compiler isn't completely sure that some other piece of code isn't using the value, and thus can't edit it.

 Because `sum` in `stable` has a concrete type (`Float64`), the compiler knows that it can store it unboxed locally in the function and mutate its value; `sum` will not be allocated on the heap and new copies don't have to be made every time we add `i/2`.